stevleibelt/General_Howtos/configuration_management.d/ansible.d/README.md

 * You need to put "{{  }}" to create valid JSON
   * Valid JSON?
 Yes, since YAML is a subset of JSON
 * Ansible commands are not passed to a shell
+* You can use `--ask-become-pass` if you need to provide a sudo password

 ## Terms